Chapter 1 : Speechless

 “You’re welcome, love,” he replied, crossing the kitchen and wrapping an arm around her waist just as Vernon had done to Petunia.
 “Anything I could do to help, Lily.”

-, Lily thought.
+He smells nice, Lily thought.
 Then she mentally shook herself and smiled up at him from under her lashes as Petunia always did to Vernon when she wanted him to give her what she wanted.
 “James, why don’t we go outside?
 There’s much more room out there, after all.”